RichiePowell/japanese-practice/README.md

 # Japanese Practice

 A modern, interactive way to practice Japanese hiragana, katakana, and other word sets.
-This React-based app combines the simplicity of flashcards with an engaging interface and customizable options.
+This Vite-powered, React-based app combines the simplicity of flashcards with an engaging interface and customizable options.

 Try the game online: [Japanese Practice](https://japanesepractice.app/)